Our response to COVID-19

 If you’re unsure what the red list is or if it will affect your travel plans, please see our answer below.

 If you have been in or through any country on the travel ban red list in the previous 10 days, you will be refused entry to the United Kingdom (UK) unless you are a British or Irish National, or have residence rights in the UK.
-However, you will still be required to quarantine in a government approved hotel for 10 days.
+However, you will still be required to quarantine in a government-approved hotel for 10 days and take a COVID-19 test or before day 2 and on or after day 8 after you arrive back home in the UK.

 If you are not a British or Irish National and have been in or through any of the countries listed below in the previous 10 days, you will be refused entry to the UK.